NLnetLabs/routinator/source/manual-page.rst

       A list of string each providing the URI for a proxy for outgoing RRDP connections.
 The proxies are tried in order for each request.
 HTTP and SOCKS5 proxies are supported.

+rrdp-keep-responses
+      A string containing a path to a directory into which the bodies of all HTTPS responses received from RRDP servers will be stored.
+The sub-path will be constructed using the components of the requested URI.
+For the responses to the notification files, the timestamp is appended to the path to make it possible to distinguish the series of requests made over time.

+rrdp-disable-gzip
+      A boolean value that determines whether the gzip transfer encoding should be disabled in RRDP requests.
+If the option is missing, gzip will be used.

 max-object-size
       An integer value that provides a limit for the size of individual objects